Loaded with flavor but without the fat and calories of chicken, these Cauliflower Buffalo Bites are a delicious, healthy

 - Preheat oven to 450F degrees.

 - Place bite-size cauliflower florets into plastic bag.
 Drizzle olive oil over florets to barely coat.

-- Add 2 teaspoons of garlic powder, ¼ a teaspoon of salt and ⅛ a teaspoon of pepper.
+- Add 2 teaspoons garlic powder, ¼ teaspoon salt and ⅛ teaspoon pepper.
 Close bag and toss ingredients around so all florets are coated.

 - Place on ungreased cookie sheet or baking pan and bake on middle rack for 15 minutes, turning florets once during baking.
 Check them at the 10 minute mark for desired tenderness.
 You don't want them to be soggy!

 - Remove florets from oven.
-Melt 1 Tablespoon of butter in medium glass bowl.
-Add ½ to ¾ a cup of hot sauce to butter.
+Melt 1 Tablespoon butter in medium glass bowl.
+Add ½ to ¾ cup hot sauce to butter.
 Toss cauliflower and stir to cover all florets with hot sauce.
 Start with about half the sauce and add more to your taste.

 - Return to oven and cook for additional 5 minutes.